sabjoslo/chirpy/README.md

 - `search`: search Twitter for a partcular keyword.
 - `stream`: actively track a live Twitter stream for a particular keyword.
-- `user`: retrive atmost the recent 3200 tweets form a users's timeline.
+- `user`: retrive at most the recent 3200 tweets form a users's timeline.

 ## Data parsing options